Want to change the world?

 This documentary features gut-wrenching scenes of citizens trying to salvage bits of their properties and grieve the loss of their loved ones from 10 days after the quake to seven months later.

-This award-winning documentary is available for streaming on Amazon Video.
-Though painful to watch, “1428” shows how resilient and inspiring Chinese citizens were in the face of tragedy.
+This award-winning documentary, though painful to watch, shows how resilient and inspiring Chinese citizens were in the face of tragedy.

 How would you handle constant government surveillance, harassment and imprisonment?